Learning Password Best Practices Through In-Task Instruction: Discussion

 \subsection{Broader Applications of Pedagogical Friction}

 Pedagogical friction can be applied in a range of scenarios.
 One example is online privacy consent.
-Prior work has shown that privacy policies are often difficult to understand and that users struggle with the technical terms~\cite{tang2021defining}.
-Even when policies are redesigned to be more user-friendly, users still tend to skip them and informed consent remains limited~\cite{pearman2022user}.
-In this setting, pedagogical friction could take the form of short explanations of a few key points in the policy, followed by a brief comprehension step, such as a short quiz or confirmation, before consent is provided.
+Prior work on app privacy labels shows that even short, standardized privacy notices can be hard to understand when they rely on unclear technical terms~\cite{keswani2025user}.
+Other studies suggest that streamlining notice and consent is not enough on its own.
+When disclosures are presented as short form labels or as choice interfaces, many people do not spend time reading the details and may skip explanatory text, which limits how informed consent can be in practice~\cite{habib2022evaluating,zhang2024exploring}.
+In this scenario, pedagogical friction could provide brief explanations of a few key points, followed by a quick comprehension step, such as a short quiz or a simple confirmation prompt, before consent is provided.

-Similar ideas may extend to other privacy-relevant scenarios, such as cookie banners~\cite{demir2024large} or privacy settings~\cite{charnsethikul2025navigating}, where users face complex options with non-obvious consequences and may leave defaults unchanged even when they do not match their preferences.
-Light forms of pedagogical friction, such as brief explanations of key trade-offs or a short confirmation step before applying certain choices, could help users align their settings with their goals.
-Embedding pedagogical friction into consent and privacy settings, and evaluating both understanding and longer-term behavior, are concrete directions for future work.
+Similar issues appear in ongoing privacy controls.
+Android tracking can occur without meaningful user choice, and privacy permissions can persist after a user has forgotten what they granted or how to revoke it~\cite{kollnig2021fait,prange2024not}.
+Light forms of pedagogical friction, such as a brief explanation of key trade-offs or a short confirmation step before enabling sensitive access, could help users make these choices more deliberately and revisit them when needed.